julelang/manual/src/concurrency/mutexes.md

 let mut n = 0

-async fn addToN(mut wg: &sync::WaitGroup) {
+fn addToN(mut wg: &sync::WaitGroup) {
 	n++
 	wg.Done()
 }

-async fn main() {
+fn main() {
 	mut wg := sync::WaitGroup.New()
-	const Total = 1_000_000
+	const Total = 1_000
 	mut j := 0
 	for j < Total; j++ {
 		wg.Add(1)
-		co addToN(wg)
+		spawn addToN(wg)
 	}
-	wg.Wait().await
+	wg.Wait()
 	println(n)
 }
 ```

 In the above code, not only is the value of the `n` variables is manipulated, but some functions are also called.
 Atomic types are not a good approach in such cases.

 To solve this problem, we can use a mutex.
 Mutexes are locking mechanisms that allow you to do this.
-They can only be locked by a single coroutine at a time.
-If a locking attempt is made by a different coroutine when they are locked, the execution of the coroutine will be stopped until the locking coroutine releases the lock.
+They can only be locked by a single thread at a time.
+If a locking attempt is made by a different thread when they are locked, the execution of the thread will be stopped until the locking thread releases the lock.

 For example: